toptal/picasso/docs/decisions/18-spacings.md

 ## Proposal

-### Goal

-Picasso has to provide full set of BASE design spacings to allow consumers to use all of them when developing Picasso-based applications.
-Introduced changes should not break existing usage of spacing in related components mentioned above.
-The legacy way of specifying spacing (numbers and string constants) has to be gradually deprecated.
-The upcoming deprecation should be announced and completed in 3 weeks after introduction of BASE spacing.
+Picasso has to export spacing, compatible with [BASE design](https://toptal-core.atlassian.net/wiki/spaces/Base/pages/3217031216/Spacing).
+The legacy way of specifying spacing (numbers and string constants) has to be gradually deprecated to encourage usage of BASE spacings.
+The [How to use spacings](https://picasso.toptal.net/?path=/story/tutorials-how-to-use-spacings--how-to-use-spacings) tutorial is updated to contain guidelines on using a new spacing system for a particular example.

 ### Technical implementation

-Picasso provides a new object `spacing` that includes proposed spacings in a form of key-value pairs (where the key is the index of the increment and the value is a corresponding value in `rem` unit)
+Picasso has to provide a new `spacing` object that includes proposed spacings in a form of key-value pairs (where the key is the index of the increment and the value is a corresponding value in `rem` unit)

 ```ts
 // New internal type